 Effective July 12, 2021, the Company filed a Certificate of Change with the Nevada Secretary of State that authorized a 1:1500 reverse stock split of the Company's common stock.
-The reverse stock split resulted in reducing the authorized number of shares of the Company's common stock from 50 billion to thirty-three million three hundred thirty-three thousand three hundred thirty-four with a par value of \$0.0001 per share.
+The reverse stock split resulted in reducing the authorized number of shares of the Company's common stock from 50 billion to 33,333,334 with a par value of \$0.0001 per share.
 Any fractional shares resulting from the reverse stock split were rounded up to the next whole share.
-All warrants, option, share and per share information in this Report gives retroactive effect to such 1:1500 reverse stock split.
+All warrant, option, share and per share information in this Quarterly Report gives retroactive effect to such 1:1500 reverse stock split.